StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 }
 ~~~

 _Why am I using Swift?
-I am using Swift to write code snippets because I have work experience as iOS developer where Swift is the dominant language.
-When I started learning Python I found it really dirty and less readable compared to Swift.
+I am using Swift to write code snippets because I have work experience as an iOS developer where Swift is the dominant language.
+When I started learning Python I found it a lot less readable than Swift.
 Maybe this is due to the lack of my deeper experience in Python but anyway I love Swift so I will stick to it whenever it is possible :)_

 In this code we first define a simple _Dataset_ object which represents the training dataset.
 Afterwards we define a function _neural_network_ which accepts a _train_sample_ i.e input vector **_X_** and returns a list of float number which is the output vector **_Y<sub>pred</sub>_**.
-In the end we have _level_one_solution_ function that accepts a Dataset and returns a _SolutionFunc_ which is just cleaner way of writing `([Float]) -> [Float]` which is a way of defining a function that accepts list of floats as an argument and returns another list of floats.
+In the end we have _level_one_solution_ function that accepts a Dataset and returns a _SolutionFunc_ which is just cleaner way of writing `([Float]) -> [Float]` which is the Swift's way of defining a function that accepts list of floats as an argument and returns another list of floats.
 As an example, in the _level_one_function_ we return the previously defined neural network which will approximate the MoA activations for a given train sample.
-In the real implementation of this function we train a neural network on the given train dataset and return it a solution to the problem.
+In the real implementation of this function we train a neural network on the given dataset and return it as a solution function to the problem.

 Nothing stops us from creating multiple different _level_one_solution_ functions and afterwards using the weighted average of their outputs in order to hopefully produce a better final **_Y<sub>pred</sub>_** output.
 In the literature this is called ensambling or blending, you can read more about this on this [blog post](https://mlwave.com/kaggle-ensembling-guide/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BPZ4T3JLHTu%2BOWNI0d5kFbg%3D%3D).